jonathanyeong/personal-website-content/writing-blog-posts-with-obsidian.md

 ## What's next?

 My main gripe with my workflow is media management.
 It's non-existent.
 I'd love to add more images or GIFs to my posts.
 But there are many steps to insert an image.
 There are also a few hoops I have to go through to publish a post.
 I added some automation to help, planning to write about that soon!
 Finally, I've been looking at using [TinaCMS](https://tina.io/), a headless CMS that can push to Git, more on that to come as well.

+---

+UPDATE: I did some digging and I found a [Cloudinary Uploader for Obsidian plugin](https://jordanhandy.github.io/obsidian-cloudinary-uploader/).
+I'm super excited to try this.